MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Concluding remarks

-Additionally, it shows that the unsigned open flux fluctuates significantly during coronal evolution around solar maximum, with the maximum unsigned open flux at 3~$R_s$ being more than 1.4 times the minimum during CRs 2282 and 2283.
-This underscores the need to evaluate flux evolution during solar maximum using time-evolving coronal simulations rather than the commonly employed quasi-steady-state simulations.
+Additionally, it shows that the unsigned OMF fluctuates significantly in solar-maximum CRs, with the maximum unsigned open flux being more than 1.4 times the minimum during CRs 2282 and 2283.
+This is due to the relatively rapid evolution of magnetic flux emergence and cancelation during solar-maximum CR periods, as indicated in online movie~1.
+It produces significant variations in the unsigned magnetic flux observed in magnetograms, leading to the fluctuations observed in the open flux.
+The pronounced variations in the shape and amplitude of the periodically recurring peaks and troughs in the temporal evolution of the central-disk OMF, as viewed from Earth, also indicate substantial variability of the OMF within a single solar-maximum CR.
+This underscores the need to evaluate magnetic flux evolution during solar maximum using time-evolving coronal simulations driven by high-cadence, synchronized magnetograms rather than the commonly employed quasi-steady-state simulations constrained by static synoptic magnetograms.
 Recently, \cite{Downs2025PSI} has also performed time-evolving coronal simulations around CR~2282 using another state-of-the-art MHD coronal model, the Magnetohydrodynamic Algorithm outside a Sphere \citep[MAS;][]{Lionello_2023,Mason_2023}.
-As discussed in \citep{Baratashvili2025}, MAS employs more realistic synchronised magnetograms, in which the magnetic fields at different longitudes correspond to the same time, to drive coronal evolution.
+As discussed in \cite{Baratashvili2025}, MAS employs more realistic synchronized magnetograms, in which the magnetic fields at different longitudes correspond to the same time, to drive coronal evolution.
 MAS also includes the transition region and adopts a more physical consistent wave–turbulence–driven heating mechanism.
 We will incorporate these more realistic settings into the time-evolving coronal model COCONUT, which employs the more efficient implicit temporal integration method and the decomposed energy strategy to address low-$\beta$ issues, in future work.